Events & Awards

 Deb also held 'Moving Continents: Japan Blue/Aizome' at The Suter Art Gallery, an exhibition featuring her own indigo works alongside those of Hiroshi Tomihisa, 4th generation indigo dyer and Kurume kasuri weaver from Japan.

-What People Said:
+What the Audience Said:

 Good to tell their stories and hear their voices heard.